johndatserakis/find-the-state-ui/README.md

 ## Screenshot

 Used [screely](https://www.screely.com/) for the screenshot.
-Very simple to use.
+Very simple to use and export.

 ## Sound